Basic braised mince

 Heat half of the vegetable oil in a large pan over a high heat.
 Add the onions, garlic and herbs and fry for 3-4 minutes, or until softened and golden-brown.
 Turn off the heat and set the pan aside.

 Heat half a tablespoon of the remaining oil in a separate pan over a medium heat.
 Add a third of the beef mince and fry for 4-5 minutes, or until browned.

 Return the pan containing the cooked mince and vegetables to a medium heat.
-Add the canned tomatoes and Worcestershire sauce and stir the mixture well to combine.
+Add the tinned tomatoes and Worcestershire sauce and stir the mixture well to combine.
 Bring the mixture to a simmer.

-To make cottage pie: Spoon half of the mince into a baking dish, top with about 750g/1lb 10oz mashed potato and bake at 190C/375F/Gas 5 for 30 minutes, until bubbling and golden-brown on top.
+To make cottage pie: Spoon half of the mince into a baking dish, top with about 750g/1lb 10oz mashed potato and bake at 190C/170C Fan/Gas 5 for 30 minutes, until bubbling and golden-brown on top.

 To make chilli: Stir a can of kidney beans in chilli sauce into half of the mince mixture and warm through.
 Serve with soured cream, tortillas and guacamole.